 ISSUES

-As taxpayers, we are paying full-time premiums for part-time effort from many of our elected leaders.
+• As taxpayers, we are paying full-time premiums for part-time effort from many of our elected leaders.
 Pennsylvania is one of 10 full-time legislatures in the United States.
-Even though Pennsylvania lawmakers receive generous salaries, benefits, and pensions, approximately half of the 50-member Senate and a fourth of the 203-member House of Representatives maintain other business activities in addition to their legislative duties.* Private business interests bias elected officials’ decisions and distract them from the important work they have been elected (and richly compensated) to perform.
+We have the 3rd highest paid legislature in the nation, but despite their generous salaries, benefits, and pensions, approximately half of the 50-member Senate and a fourth of the 203-member House of Representatives maintain other business activities in addition to their legislative duties.* Private business interests bias elected officials’ decisions and distract them from the important work they have been elected (and richly compensated) to perform.

 This must stop.

 As your senator, I will work to restrict full-time elected officials from engaging in external business activities for the duration of their service.
-I also commit to not engage in private business activities or trade stocks while in office - you will have my undivided attention and fidelity.
-Help me create a Commonwealth where your public servant’s efforts are spent exclusively in service to you. -
+I also commit to not engage in private business activities while in office - you will have my undivided attention and fidelity.
+Help me create a Commonwealth where your public servant’s efforts are spent exclusively in service to you.

 It is manifestly unfair for elected officials to give themselves an annual cost of living adjustment without doing the same for the poorest wage earners in the state.
 If we can’t afford to pay our poorest workers a living wage, then we can’t afford to pay more for leaders who already have it too good.

 I will propose legislation requiring any legislative cost of living adjustments to be applied to the minimum wage.
-This legislation isn’t about fixing wages - it’s going to take a lot more than that to get them where they need to be.
-What this is about is reciprocity; let’s make it so elected officials can’t adjust their salaries without first taking care of us.
+This legislation isn’t going to solve wage stagnation on its own - it’s going to take a lot more than that to get them where they need to be.
+What this is about is reciprocity; let’s make it so elected officials can’t pad their salaries without first taking care of us.

 I don’t normally feel comfortable speaking in absolute terms, but I can say with near-total confidence that fears of widespread election fraud in Pennsylvania elections, both then and now, are unfounded.
 Don’t believe me - believe the staggering 43 court victories upholding the results of that election.
 So long as they retain demonstrable veracity, I commit to upholding the results of free and fair elections here in the Commonwealth of Pennsylvania, regardless of their outcomes.